How To Get Guardianship in Maryland in 2024 | A Comprehensive Guide

 While both legal tools enable a person to make decisions on behalf of an elderly parent, there’s a distinction.

-Power of attorney is a legal document allowing the elderly adult to designate someone to manage specific areas, like health care or financial decisions.
+A power of attorney is a legal document that allows an elderly adult to designate someone to manage specific areas, such as health care or financial decisions.

 In contrast, guardianship is a court-ordered appointment when the elderly parent is deemed incapable of making their own decisions as a result of an apparent disability.